-f.
-Tokuda bank JSC
+e.
+Tokuda Bank JSC

-Pursuant to an agreement signed in 2020 between ABF and Tokuda Bank JSC with regards to the implementation of a mission-driven program, during 2022 and 2021 the Foundation paid to Tokuda Bank JSC premium for good management at the amount of \$6 and \$2, respectively.
+Pursuant to an agreement between ABF and Tokuda Bank JSC with regards to the implementation of a mission-driven program, during 2023 and 2022 the Foundation paid Tokuda Bank JSC premium for good management in the amount of \$15 and \$6, respectively.